mattva01/schooltool/src/schooltool/relationship/README.txt

 - When you copy objects (e.g. using Zope's IObjectCopier), you should take care to ensure that you do not duplicate just one half of relationship links.
-It is tricky.  locationCopy from zope.app.location.pickling performs deep copies of all objects that are located within the object you are copying.
+It is tricky.  locationCopy from zope.location.pickling performs deep copies of all objects that are located within the object you are copying.
 It works if all relationships are within this subtree (or outside it).
 You will get problems if you have a relationship between